All Planning Officers are now working remotely and will not be in the office until further notice due to the ongoing Covid-19 situation.

 Wherever possible we will continue to determine planning applications.
 Officers will continue to visit sites from public vantage points where it is safe to do so.

 Officers will use their professional experience to judge whether they can fully and properly consider all aspect of the planning application, including whether it is likely to impact on neighbours or be controversial in any other way.

 If we have any doubts then we will seek an extension of time with the applicant/agent and delay making a decision until further notice.
 This will also allow comments to be received beyond the standard consultation period.

 The Council will continue to validate and consult on new planning applications.

 All applications and payments should be made electronically via the Planning Portal.

-The Council will continue to investigate complaints about breaches of planning control, but will only visit the site where officers judge that it may be dangerous or very harmful.
+The Council will continue to investigate complaints about breaches of planning control, and will continue to visit sites from public vantage points, but may only visit inside the site where officers judge that it may be dangerous or very harmful.

 Tree Officers continue to carry out regular inspections of the Council's trees and woodlands to ensure they are safe and healthy.
 The Allotment Officer continues to meet with people in a socially distanced way to let allotment plots.

 Hertfordshire Building Control continues to provide a building control service.